Phase Space Analysis and Thermodynamics of Interacting Umami Chaplygin gas in FRW Universe: Dynamical analysis of the model:

 and

-where, Umami chaplygin gas plays the role of dark energy candidate with energy density $\rho_{d}$ and pressure $p_d$ while dark matter is considered to be in the form of any perfect fluid with barotropic equation of state $\gamma_{m}=\frac{p_m}{\rho_{m}}$, $p_m$ and $\rho_{m}$ being the pressure and enegy density of dark matter.
+where, $H$ is the Hubble parameter defines the expansion rate of the universe, expressed as $H=\frac{\dot{a}}{a}$ in terms of scale factor $a(t)$.
+An over dot indicates the derivative with respect to time $t$.
+It should be mentioned that Umami chaplygin gas with its energy density $\rho_{d}$ and pressure $p_d$ (as a non-linear function of $\rho_{d}$) plays a role of dark energy candidate which satisfies equation of the state parameter (as in Eqn (\ref{1})):\\ $p_d=-\frac{\rho_{d}}{\frac{1}{|\omega|}+\frac{\rho^{2}_{d}}{|A|}}$.
+On the other hand, dark matter is considered to be in the form of any perfect fluid with barotropic equation of state $\gamma_{m}=\frac{p_m}{\rho_{m}}$, $p_m$ and $\rho_{m}$ being the pressure and enegy density of dark matter.
 The equation of state parameter $\gamma_{m}$ for dark matter takes any value in between $[0,1]$.
-The dark matter barotropic fluid behaves as dust for $\gamma_{m}=0$ and radiation for $\frac{1}{3}$.
-The equation of state parameter for Umami chaplygin gas $\gamma_{d}=\frac{p_d}{\rho_{d}}$ has also the nature of any perfect fluid model taking any real value.\\ Energy conservation equations for individual matter fluid are
+The dark matter barotropic fluid behaves as dust for $\gamma_{m}=0$ and as radiation for $\frac{1}{3}$.
+The variable equation of state parameter for Umami chaplygin gas is denoted by $\gamma_{d}=\frac{p_d}{\rho_{d}}$ and in the current model (using Eqn. (\ref{1})), it is given by